 - spaces allowing for permit parking.

-A driver does not have to plead guilty to a parking or traffic citation.
+You do not have to plead guilty to a parking or traffic citation.

 In fact, traffic ticket lawyers use different legal strategies to challenge allegations of violating this statute.
 Some include showing that:

-- the defendant was exempted from the law.
+- you were exempted from the law.

 2.1.
 Following direction from the police or a traffic signal

 This statute says that you are not guilty of an offense if you violated the law while acting in compliance with: